JetBrains/teamcity-docker-server/README.md

 docker pull jetbrains/teamcity-base
 docker tag jetbrains/teamcity-base teamcity-base
 ```

+You can use your own base image with operation system you like and JAVA installed.
+TeamCity relies on environment variable JRE_HOME.
+Just tag your own image with ```teamcity-base``` tag.

 2. Extract TeamCity.tar.gz of any version you like to use into folder ```dist/teamcity``` folder.
 In the same directory where Dockerfile is place run
 ```
 mkdir dist